econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

 In this guide you will see how to:
 - Get started, connect your Sparrow Wallet using your own Bitcoin Core node.
 - Generate addresses, setup a hot wallet in Sparrow for receiving & Whirlpool mixing.
+- How to connect to your [COLDCARD](https://coldcard.com/).
-- How to use Whirlpool & connect to your [COLDCARD](https://coldcard.com/) to automatically deposit from Whirlpool.
+- How to connect to your [Passport](https://foundationdevices.com/).
+- How to deposit to your hardware wallet directly from Whirlpool.
 - How to spend from air-gapped COLDCARD.
-- How to use Whirlpool & connect to your [Passport](https://foundationdevices.com/) to automatically deposit from Whirlpool.
 - How to spend from air-gapped Passport.

 ## Bitcoin Core
-If you don't have your own Bitcoin Core node, you can use reputable public Electrum servers as demonstrated in this COLDCARD [UltraQuick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
+If you don't have your own Bitcoin Core node, you can use reputable public Electrum servers as demonstrated in this COLDCARD [UltraQuick guide](https://coldcard.com/docs/ultra-quick).
 However, there are privacy tradeoffs that come with using the convenience of a public Electrum server.
 Luckily there are a number of resources available to help you spin up your own Bitcoin node, to learn more check out:

 - [BitcoinCore.org](https://bitcoincore.org/en/about/)
 - [Ministry of Nodes](https://www.ministryofnodes.com.au/)